 Built in 1962, Iveria is one of the most-photographed sanatoriums in Tskaltubo.
 You’ll surely recognise the main entrance hall, which has blue walls and a large round opening in the ceiling that reveals the mezzanine floor.
 (Later when you visit Sanatorium Metalurgist, you’ll see how this cutaway design might have looked).

 Iveria is completely abandoned so you can freely roam the top level (the bottom level is mostly gutted, its beams stripped and wallpaper torn down).
 Further back into the building, you’ll find tiled treatment rooms, a theatre, and several pieces of street art.

 Iveria was sold to investors in 2017 and is slated to be demolished and replaced with a new hotel.
-The security fence that was here on my first visit in 2019 is still in place – but now there are unlocked gates that you can easily walk through.
+The security fence that was here on my first visit in 2019 is still in place – but now there are unlocked gates that you can easily walk through (as of 2023, this is no longer the case).
 It is not guarded.
 Enter at the front of the building on the east side, opposite the sports field, where there is a large opening in the fence.

 2. Sanatorium Shakhtiori (Meshakhte) ***